Bifurcation of perturbations of non-generic closed self-shrinkers

-The name comes from the fact that $\{\sqrt{-t}\Sigma\}_{t\in(-\infty,0)}$ is a mean curvature flow.
-In this paper we only study closed embedded self-shrinkers.
+In this paper, we only study closed embedded self-shrinkers.
 Then, by Alexander duality, the self-shrinker would divide $\R^{n+1}$ into two connected components.
 Recall from the introduction that we call the bounded one {\it inside} and the unbounded one {\it outside}.
 We will always fix the unit normal vector $\bn$ at each point on $\Sigma$ to be the one pointing outside.

 A self-shrinker is {\it generic} if and only if it is $S^k(\sqrt{2k})\times \R^{n-k}$ for $k\in\{0,1,\cdots,n\}$.
 This definition is related to some deep theory in \cite{CM12}.

 We refer the readers to \cite[Section 2]{CM12} for further discussions on self-shrinkers.
 Here we discuss an important differential operator on self-shrinkers and generic self-shrinkers.
 Given a self-shrinker $\Sigma$, the {\it linearized operator} $L$ is defined by